mouse-org/tools-mouse/assets/md/help/group-members.md

 ### Archiving Students from your Group

 When a student is no longer participating in your Mouse group, you can archive them on Mouse Create.
-To archive a student from your group
+To archive a student from your group:

 *   Go to the Members tab of the group page.
 *   In that student’s row in the Members table, click the “Archive user from Group" link in the Actions column.